manuelbomi/A-Method-of-Retriever-Augmented-Generation-Implementation-on-GCP-Vertex-AI-/README.md

 ---
 ### Hallucination Mitigation Strategies

-Mitigation strategies:
+#### Mitigation strategies:
+##### Data Quality

-    Improving training data: Ensuring the training data is accurate, comprehensive, and free from biases.
+    (1)Improving training data.
+(2)Ensuring the training data is accurate, comprehensive, and free from biases.
+(3)Use data of high quality and ensure that the data captures the overall range of your desired objectives
+##### Grounding Techniques
+    Use cleansed and curated data and expose the LLM to the data's repository.
+This is the approach that we used in this discourse.
+##### Retrieval-Augmented Generation (RAG)

-Retrieval-Augmented Generation (RAG): Integrating real-time knowledge retrieval into the response generation process.
+    Integrating real-time knowledge retrieval into the response generation process.
+The real time data may be harvested through a website, an API endpoint, or an OLAP database that stores real time company's data.
+##### Advanced prompting techniques
-Advanced prompting techniques: Using techniques like chain-of-thought prompting to guide the LLM's reasoning.
+     Using techniques like chain-of-thought prompting to guide the LLM's reasoning.
+##### Prompt engineering
-Prompt engineering: Carefully crafting prompts to elicit more accurate and reliable responses
+     Carefully crafting prompts to elicit more accurate and reliable responses

-•	Definition:
+---
+### Further Discussion on Grounding and RAG
+##### Grounding
      Grounding refers to the process of connecting language models (LLMs) to real-world referents, ensuring they understand and generate language in a contextually meaningful way.
-•	Purpose:
 Grounding aims to enhance the accuracy, reliability, and relevance of AI-generated responses by grounding them in factual data.
-•	Example:
 A customer service chatbot using RAG to provide answers based on a company's user manual would be an example of grounding.
-Key Differences:
-•	Scope:
+---
 Grounding is a broader concept that encompasses RAG and other techniques, while RAG is a specific method for achieving grounding.

-•	Implementation:
+##### RAG
 RAG involves a retrieval step and integration with the LLM, while other grounding methods might involve fine-tuning or prompt engineering.
-Data Sources:
 RAG relies on readily available external data sources, while some grounding methods might require specialized knowledge bases or data products

-In essence:
+---
 Grounding is the goal of ensuring AI models are accurate and reliable by connecting them to real-world knowledge, while RAG is a specific technique used to achieve that goal by retrieving and incorporating external information into the generation process

+### **Project: Method of Hallucination Reduction Using Hertz Rental Data on GCP Vertex AI**

+To start implementing a grounding solution for a company (Hertz Rental in our case), browse the Internet for publicly available Hertz's data.
+If possible, harvest unstructure data in various forms (text, pdf, videos, images etc).
+Log onto your GCP home page and search for Vertex AI.

 ```
 > [!NOTE]
 > Please ensure that it is advisable to enable billing before you start this project on Vertex AI.
 Even if you are using the initial $300 GCP free use, enabling billing will ensure that your pipeline and data flow will not break.
 If you have exhausted your initial $300 free GCP usage, it is quite inexpensive to implement this solution on GCP Vertex AI.

 ```

-### **Background Discussion**

-To start implementing a grounding solution for a company (Hertz Rental in our case), browse the Internet for publicly available data.
-If possible, harvest unstructure data in various forms (text, pdf, videos, images etc).
-Log onto your GCP home page and search for Vertex AI.

 > [!IMPORTANT]
 > Please ensure that it is advisable to enable billing before you start this project on Vertex AI.
 Even if you are using the initial $300 GCP free use, enabling billing will ensure that your pipeline and data flow will not break.
 If you have exhausted your initial $300 free GCP usage, it is quite inexpensive to implement this solution on GCP Vertex AI..